-Charles Edwin - antique clocks and barometers
+Charles Edwin - antique barometers

 Late 19th century Wye level with compass, by Troughton & Simms, London